MariadlRosa-1224/isles-of-vielora/pages/crafting.md

   id:: 684a4e13-5a30-42f4-9e97-d242dc400322
 -
 - ## Equipment
-	- This is the template for s
+	- This is the template for summiting equipment
+-
+	- Equipment name:
+	  Equipment tier: (based on smithing level)
+	  Information: (looks/info on it)
+	  Materials: (list all materials and their stats/properties)
+	  History: (backstory of equipment)
+	  Abilities:
+-
 - ## Technique
 	- The technique is another [stat]([[Mechanics/stats]]) an oc can upgrade, one that allows for the increment of both the abilities and the materials one can use for their equipment and by such making them more powerful